 Develop a Strong Guiding Thread

-To avoid a "soulless catalogue" effect, build your collection around a clear guiding thread:
+To avoid a “soulless catalog” effect, build your collection around a clear guiding thread:

 3. Palette: 2 pillar colors + 2 secondary + 1 accent for the entire collection.

-4. Shape Balance: 1-piece, 2-piece, bandeau, triangle, high-waisted briefs… consistent with your positioning.
+4. Shape balance: 1-piece, 2-pieces, bandeau, triangle, high-waist briefs… consistent with your positioning.

 5. Storyboard: imagine your silhouettes in real life (on the beach, at the pool, on vacation…).

-Solid storytelling can increase add-to-cart rates and brand memorability, even with few references.
+Solid storytelling helps increase add-to-cart rates and brand memorability, even with few references.
+Validate your visual universe with a small panel of target customers before launching full production.

 Create Unique & Mix-and-Match Styles

 Mix-and-match has become an expected standard: combinable tops and bottoms, differentiated sizes, complementary colors.
-To structure your offering, you can:
+To structure your offer, you can:

 • offer sporty and feminine cuts in parallel,